Personalised

 Natural Menopause Management

-• Personalised nutrition and dietary guidance
+• Individualised nutrition and nutritional advice.

-• Exercise programming for bone and heart health
+• Bone and heart health exercise programming.

 03